JcDenis/tweakStores/README.md

 # README

-## WHAT IS FAC ?
+## WHAT IS TWEAKSTORES ?

-"dcStoreTools" is a plugin for the open-source web publishing software called Dotclear.
+"tweakStores" is a plugin for the open-source web publishing software called Dotclear.

 It add options to the sidebar of post edition page